İzmir Coach Terminal

 İzmir Coach Bus Terminal (Turkish: İzmir Şehirlerarası Otobüs Terminali, often abbreviated as İzmir Otogarı) is a bus terminal located in İzmir, Turkey.
 The bus station entered into service in December 1998.

 History

 İzmir had a coach bus terminal in Basmane, then moved to Halkapınar in 1975. İzmir Metropolitan Municipality initiated a project tender to build a new coach bus terminal; Merih Karaaslan and İlker Aksu's project won tender. İZOTAŞ signed a BOT contract with municipality in September 1996, and initiated a tender for build.
 The bus terminal's base laid at 8 May 1997, then the bus terminal opened at 14 December 1998. İZOTAŞ will have operating right for the bus terminal until 2023.

+In 2020, a national competition was held for the new terminal campus and the winning projects were determined by the jury and made available to citizens.
+The new terminal campus will be completed quickly after the end of the contract and will be opened to the service of citizens.

 Architecture

-İzmir Coach Bus Terminal built on 150.000 m² area.
-It is the Turkey's biggest bus terminal with 120.000 m² closed area.
+İzmir Coach Bus Terminal built on 150.000 m2 area.
+It is the Turkey's biggest bus terminal with 120.000 m2 closed area.
 The bus station has 146 platform for buses.
 Also, it has a three-star hotel, 2 gas stations, parking lot for 1200 vehicles, and a conference hall that includes 300 seats.